Business studies: Hungary

 After finishing secondary school, students in Hungary have the option of either taking an accredited 2–4 semester business course and obtaining a certificate, or applying to college or university.
 Students can also take part in a 2-semester preparatory business course to have a greater chance of getting accepted by a university.
 Hungarian business education has been organized according to the Bologna system since 2006.

-People's Republic of Nepal
+Nepal

-Business studies programmes are widely taught in the Republic of Nepal, where it is taught at every colleges of +2 level and also in colleges that provide A-Levels.
-A number of universities (public and private) are offering business studies programme under the heading of Business Administration.
+Business studies programmes are widely taught in the Nepal, where it is taught at every colleges of +2 level and also in colleges that provide A-Levels.
+A number of universities (public and private) are offering business studies programme under the heading of Business Administration. there are many programs which often involve in the business studies and help students or anyone else to understand it.